Offshore construction

 Offshore cabling

-Specialist offshore cable laying vessels will be used to install the offshore subsea electricity cables.
+Specialist offshore cable laying vessels were used to install the offshore subsea electricity cables.
 There are two types of subsea cables - 'export cables' and 'inter-array cables'.

 The export cables take the electricity from the offshore substation to the landfall point at Carnoustie.